-For LLMs offered by Osgoode Professional Development, please visit their website.
+For non-research focused LLMs offered by Osgoode Professional Development, please visit their website.

-LLM Program: To be eligible for admission, the candidates normally must possess an academic degree in law with at least the equivalent of a B average.
+LLM Program: To be eligible for admission, the candidates normally must possess an academic degree in law with at least the equivalent of a B average in the last two years of full-time study.
 Candidates must also possess the ability to work with legal materials in the English language.

-PhD Program: To be eligible for admission to the PhD Program, candidates normally must possess a graduate academic degree in law (LLM) with a minimum of a B average.
+PhD Program: To be eligible for admission to the PhD Program, candidates normally must possess a graduate academic degree in law (LLM) with a minimum of a B average in the last two years of full-time study.
 Candidates must also possess the ability to work with legal materials in the English language.

 Details on language requirements for admission can be found on the admissions webpage.

 We receive a much larger volume of applications than we can accept into the program.
 We admit up to 15 LLM candidates and up to 10 PhD candidates, with funding, each academic year.
 Please note that we have a very limited number of funded spaces for international applicants.